ansible/community/group-network/network_dev_network_cli.rst

 The document provides details on how to implement a module using the new network_cli connection plugin.
 This document exists in the ``ansible/community`` namespace to allow quicker updates based on feedback from Partners.
 Once the documentation is stable it will be moved to ``docs/docsite/rst/dev_guide`` in the main Ansible GitHub repository.

-From Ansible 2.5 ``network_cli`` is a new first-class connection plugin to replace the ``connection: local``  functionality that was available in Ansible 2.2 through 2.4.
+Starting in Ansible 2.5 ``network_cli`` is a new first-class connection plugin to replace the ``connection: local``  functionality that was available in Ansible 2.2 through 2.4.

 As the Ansible network team begins the transition towards implementing the network_cli connection plugin, we wanted to provide a sample implementation